 In principle, the standard employment agreement, namely the full-time open-ended employment agreement, may be written or verbal (however it is common practice and advisable to enter into a written agreement).
 Yet, all other employment agreements deviating from this standard, must be in writing.
-A number of these employment agreements, must also include a number of predetermined stipulations.
+Several of these employment agreements must also include a number of predetermined stipulations.

 3. Corporate Law Requirements

 To incorporate a company in Belgium, there are a number of steps and requirements that are needed to ensure legal compliance, as listed below:

 - decide whether to establish a subsidiary (legal personality) or a branch (no distinct legal personality);

 - decide on the region wherein in the registered seat is located, which is important for linguistic obligations such as the language of the articles of association;

 - in case of the establishment of a subsidiary: define the legal structure of the company and choose a form for your company.
 The most common form is the limited liability company (BV/SRL);

 - prepare an incorporation deed (including the articles of association) with the public notary.
 The notary deed can be signed electronically, without any party or the notary having to be physically present.
 Additionally, a power of attorney can be granted to third parties (like law firms) to represent you or the firm for the execution of these formalities;